bangconghuynh/qsym2/README.md

 ```
 takes a configuration YAML file as a parameter, performs the specified symmetry analysis, and displays the results in the specified output file.

-Examples of symmetry analysis performed by QSym² for several Q-Chem calculations can be found in the project's [Wiki](https://gitlab.com/bangconghuynh/qsym2/-/wikis/home) page.
+Examples of symmetry analysis performed by QSym² for several Q-Chem calculations can be found on [QSym²'s website](https://qsym2.dev).

 ### Python interface